 1909 – Virginia School for the Deaf opened in Hampton.

 1910 – News!
-(Gallaudet) February 6 there was a big fire in the College Hall causing $25,000 in damages and losses.
+(Gallaudet) February 6, 1910.
+A big fire in the College Hall caused $25,000 in damages and losses.
 Students, faculty, and fire department worked hard to put out the fire.
 It was bitter cold and the water turned into ice, encasing the entire building in ice.

 1910 – The Volta Review began its publications.

-1910 – Alice Nicholson was installed as first female Editor-in-Chief of The Buff and Blue.
-The next female Editor-in-Chief, Alice McVan was appointed in 1927-1928.
+1910 – Alice Nicholson was installed as the first female Editor-in-Chief of The Buff and Blue.
+The next female Editor-in-Chief, was Alice McVan in 1927-1928.

 1911 – Arizona School for the Deaf and the Blind opened in Tucson.